shrid11/Stock-Analysis-through-Time-Series-Beta-value-using-CAPM-and-Portfolio-Suggestion-using-Monte-carlo/README.md

 Expected Returns against each stock were calculated and the portfolio was built.

+Time Series Analysis for each stock was done.

 As an additional analysis, using Monte-Carlo Simulation the best performing Portfolio and its Returns were calculated.
 The best returns from the portfolio was found to be 26.2% and the % stocks in that highest return generating portfolio was found.